 Geeta Kapoor To Be Shifted To An Old Age Home!
 Ashoke Pandit Says 'I'm Her Son Now'!

-The Pakeezah actress Geeta Kapoor was abandoned by her own son and daughter at a hospital with unpaid bills and the incident has shocked everyone as to how can someone disappear after admitting their mother to a hospital.
+The Pakeezah actress Geeta Kapoor was abandoned by her own son and daughter at a hospital with unpaid bills and the incident has shocked everyone as to how someone can disappear after admitting their mother into a hospital

-Thenkfully, the doctors went ahead and provided all necessary treatment to Geeta Kapoor and it is now reported that she'll be moved to an old age home.
+Thankfully, the doctors went ahead and provided all necessary treatments to Geeta Kapoor and it is now reported that she'll be moved to an old age home.
 Ashoke Pandit confimed the news by saying, "We are putting her into an old age home."

 He further commented, "There was a problem with that.
 An NOC is needed from the senior citizen's family before she can be admitted into an old age home.
 However we've managed to circumvent that rule with the help of a senior cop.
 She can move into her new home as soon as she is ready.
 She will be much safer and happier."